-While Serbia does not offer the “international lifestyle” that estate tax-free cities like Sydney, Montreal, or Singapore offer, it does offer low cost of living and relatively low personal and corporate taxes to benefit from during your life.
+While Serbia does not offer the “international lifestyle” that estate tax-free cities like Sydney, Montreal, or Singapore offer, it does offer a low cost of living and relatively low personal and corporate taxes to benefit from during your life.
 It’s also relatively easy to immigrate to, and the government recently announced new residence program opportunities.

 When the United States Congress voted to repeal its own estate tax by the 2020s, Quartz suggested that the US was actually like Sweden in an unlikely way: Sweden had unanimously voted to repeal its own death tax years earlier.
 Like the United States today, Sweden’s estate tax rates were as high as 60% before settling at a flat 30% when the tax was abolished.
 Now, Swedes pay nothing in estate tax at death.

 Sweden does, however, have forced heirship laws which mean that anyone without estate planning will be forced to bequeath their money to their spouse and children.
-There have always been a number of loopholes in both the previous tax system, and in the forced heirship system, and this is why wealthy Swedish business owners often establish foundations elsewhere in Europe.
+There have always been a number of loopholes in both the previous tax system and the forced heirship system, and this is why wealthy Swedish business owners often establish foundations elsewhere in Europe.

 Provided you’ve cleared up any estate matters and connections in your home country, being tied to Vanuatu would mean you could legally pay zero tax.